 With Skin-Sparing Mastectomy, only the nipple and areola skin are removed.
 The breast tissue is removed through the hole left by the areola.
 The reconstruction is then performed through the same small incision.
 In a later surgery, the nipple and areola are reconstructed, and placed so that the incision is hidden in the areola, producing a scarless result.

 The most superior cosmetic results are obtained with the Nipple/Areola-Sparing Mastectomy.
 Through the crease under the breast, the breast tissue is removed and the breast is reconstructed.
 Not all patients are candidates for this type of mastectomy reconstruction, as the nipple and areola can contain a small amount of breast ductal tissue.
 This option is often chosen by women who are deciding between mastectomy and screenings, because they have high risk factors such as BRCA+ or a strong family history of breast cancer.
 Women who have breast cancer further away from the nipple are also good candidates.
-All mastectomies are performed at a local Los Angeles hospital with Dr. Cassileth's mastectomy and reconstruction colleagues who are board-certified general surgeons specializing in breast and oncological surgery.
+All mastectomies are performed at our Beverly Hills Surgery Center with our mastectomy and reconstruction colleagues who are board-certified general surgeons specializing in breast and oncological surgery.
 Their expertise helps make your single stage breast reconstruction go smoothly with excellent results!

 The real clincher is that I had a total mastectomy, and if I were nude on a French beach, you would have no idea.
 That is just how skillful Dr. Cassileth's surgical technique is.
 This is due to the ingenious type of mastectomy reconstruction that she pioneered which I hope will become the standard of care for all women over time."